Skip to main content

 This sentence uses `$` delimiters to show math inline: $\sqrt{3x-1}+(1+x)^2$

-Screenshot of rendered Markdown showing how a mathematical expression displays on GitHub with a square root symbol and an exponent.
+Screenshot of rendered Markdown showing how a mathematical expression displays on GitHub.
+The equation is the square root of 3 x minus 1 plus open paren 1 plus x close paren squared.

 Writing expressions as blocks